 The installation process does not include system design and permitting activities.
-Therefore, design and permitting activities may start prior to the Reserve Grant Agreement execution.30
+Therefore, design and permitting activities may start prior to the Reserve Grant Agreement execution.24

 According to 24 C.F.R.
-Part 58, environmental reviews must be completed before any funds are committed to the project, and prior to the undertaking of activities or projects which might have an adverse environmental impact or limit the choice of reasonable alternatives.31 Therefore, Reserve Grant Agreements must be executed after completion of the Tier 2 ERR of applications (i.e. when environmental clearance is achieved).
+Part 58, environmental reviews must be completed before any funds are committed to the project, and prior to the undertaking of activities or projects which might have an adverse environmental impact or limit the choice of reasonable alternatives.25 Therefore, Reserve Grant Agreements must be executed after completion of the Tier 2 ERR of applications (i.e. when environmental clearance is achieved).

-As a result, agreements for the System installations or other associated activities must contain clauses providing that, until a Reserve Grant Agreement is executed, Applicant and REIC: (a) will not commence nor undertake any work for System installation; (b) will not order or otherwise take steps to procure any equipment or materials for the System;
+As a result, agreements for the System installations or other associated activities must contain clauses providing that, until a Reserve Grant Agreement is executed, Applicant and REIC: (a) will not commence nor undertake any work for System installation; (b) will not order or otherwise take steps to procure any equipment or materials for the System; and (c) will not incur or pay any costs relating to the work or any other installation phase responsibilities for the System.
+Lastly, agreements shall state and ensure the REIC will not penalize the Applicant for cancellations prior to the commencement of installation activities.

-30 Design and permitting activities include the itemized quote estimating the cost of equipment and installation services, required for the complete application to the CEWRI-HH Program.
+24 Design and permitting activities include the itemized quote estimating the cost of equipment and installation services, required for the complete application to the CEWRI-HH Program.
 See Section of Application Intake Process.
-31 24 C.F.R. § 58.22 Limitation on activities pending clearance.
+25 24 C.F.R. § 58.22 Limitation on activities pending clearance.